canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 ## Source: MOTD for the ESM announcement

-1. pro checked if a system would now have `esm-apps` available to it and if so placed a message in `/var/lib/ubuntu-advantage/messages/motd-esm-announce`.
+1. `pro` checks regularly if a system would have `esm-apps` available to it and if so places a message in `/var/lib/ubuntu-advantage/messages/motd-esm-announce`.
 2. At MOTD generation time, the script located at `/etc/update-motd.d/88-esm-announce` checks if `/var/lib/ubuntu-advantage/messages/motd-esm-announce` exists and if it does, inserts the message into the full MOTD.

 If you want to disable the ESM announcement remove `/etc/update-motd.d/88-esm-announce` (or upgrade to 27.14 or later which will remove it for you).